“It always seems impossible until it’s done.” (Nelson Mandela)

 She has been working at Nyenrode University since 2010.
 Her main research focus is on the legal aspects of foreign direct investment and corporate social responsibility (CSR).
 She has working on numerous multidisciplinary research projects, e.g. on illegal timber, case studies on South African government, and a business case for biodiversity (co-authoring the final reports).

-Levashova has been a legal consultant to the UNCTAD on investment issues and has contributed to the 2019 World Investment Report.
+Levashova was a legal consultant to the UNCTAD on investment issues and has contributed to the 2019 World Investment Report.
 Levashova is the author of numerous publications in the field of international investment law, including the book “The Right of States to Regulate in International Investment Law: The Search for Balance between Public Interest and Fair and Equitable Treatment” (2019) published in the International Arbitration Law Library series by Wolters Kluwer.
 Levashova is also an editor to a special issue about SEZs and investment law and the volume on investment law and the environment.

 Levashova has organized multiple international conferences, including the seminar during the 2018 World Investment Forum in Geneva.
-Over the period between 2012-2019, she has been a visiting scholar at the European University Institute, Italy, Ghent University, Belgium and the Max Planck Institute, Germany.
+Over the period between 2012-2019, she has been a visiting scholar at the European University Institute, Italy, Ghent University, and the Max Planck Institute, Germany.

 Drawing in an impressionist style and play outdoors with my kids.